 We believe that those who put strains on the NHS through drunken behaviour should be made to pay for any additional cost to the NHS or Police.

 Those causing disturbance to their neighbours through loud music or by intimidation etc should be dealt with quickly and severely, so that others can live their lives peacefully.

 Crime has increased in urban areas due to lack of police resources.
 We demand a more visible police presence to thwart any potential crime and seek stronger sentences to act as a deterrent for potential offenders.

 Our young people have been utterly betrayed by the housing crisis.
-No council houses were built under the last Labour government and the Tories are totally out of touch regarding the number of houses needed.
+Only 7870 council houses were built during the thirteen years of the last Labour government and the Tories are totally out of touch regarding the number of houses needed.

 We want brownfield sites used for development, instead of ripping up our glorious countryside, which is so much under threat.

 We would like quality pre-fab homes built that will provide affordable homes for families, making use of renewable resources using modern techniques.

 Putting our Children first